Wimads/Trackball-mousekeys-add-on-for-Skeletyl/stl/readme.md

 * There is 3 options for trackball bearings, which require different files to print for the trackball holder:
   * Option 1: For roller bearings (MR63-3x6x2.5mm), print trackball-holder_v221027
   * Option 2: For BTU bearings (Veichu VCN310, 7.5mm), print trackball-holder-v2_v221116
-  * Option 3: For static ceramic bearings (3mm ZrO2 or Si3N4 balls), print trackball-holder-v2_221116 AND static-bearing-holder_2.1_v230216.stl
+  * Option 3: For static ceramic bearings (3mm ZrO2 or Si3N4 balls), print trackball-holder-v2_221116 AND:
+    * (recommended) Static-bearing-holder_2.1_v230216.stl - latest version - which has the 3 bearing holders connected with a ring, which helps to prevent accidentally knocking the ball out of its socket, and may also help preventing any alignment issues due to printing tolerances.
+    * (old version) 3x Static-bearing-holder_v221117.stl - old version - 3 separate bearing holders, basically a dimensional copy of the 7.5mm Veichu VCN310 BTU's.
+Not recommended for this design, but may still be useful if you are working on any other project that was designed for these BTU's.